sipgate/docs/docs/rest-api/authentication.md

 First thing to understand the authorization process is identifying the three parties involved:

 1. Service provider: The service provider delivers value to its users.
 These users own resources at another service - the resource provider.
 Assumed that you are service provider in our case, "you" means the service provider below.
-3. Resoure owner: The resource owner uses services delivered by the service provider and owns resources hosted by the resource provider.
+3. Resource owner: The resource owner uses services delivered by the service provider and owns resources hosted by the resource provider.
 The resource owner is called the "user" below.
 2. Resource provider: The resource provider maintains resources that belong to the resource owner. sipgate is the resource provider in our case and "we" or "sipgate" refers to the resource provider below.

 To use OAuth2 you need special client credentials to authenticate your application against our authentication system.
 You can get these credentials in less than 5 minutes - please refer to the [sipgate console documentation]() to learn how.